Team Dynamics, Mechanics & Communications is divided into what teams do (meetings, process) and how they do it (decision making).

 - Ling of sight

 Classical training tools: Classical training is usually conducted in the presence of an instructor or self-study by individuals.
-Lectures, tutoring, case studies, seminars, speeches, workshops, homework, demonstration, student presentations, and also on the job training are the different classical training tools.
+Lectures, tutoring, case studies, seminars, speeches, workshops, homework, demonstration, student presentations, and on-the-job training are the different classical training tools.

 Advantages of classical training tools